library(tidyverse)

 for()

-LoopsThe idea of loops if relatively simple
+LoopsThe idea of loops is relatively simple

 Take a list of things